Key Differences Between AngularJS and ReactJS

 Both React and Angular work on completely diverse approaches to front-end application development for startup, small and medium enterprises.
 The technologies are both powerful and flexible and while neither is better or worse, it depends on your business application goals and system constraints that make the final choice.

-Overall, both frameworks provide a robust set of tools for quality, scalable, reactive web applications.
+Overall, both frameworks provide a robust set of tools for quality, scalable, reactive web-based applications.
 For those who prefer to code in classic JS, React may find more favors, but for those looking at a more mature and sophisticated solution, AngularJS might be your best bet.